 In a pit of depression, Ben and his three best friends decided to create the world’s greatest bucket list to make them feel alive.
 They bought a rickety old bus and criss-crossed North America, achieving the unthinkable.
 And most importantly, every time they accomplished a dream, they helped a complete stranger cross something off their bucket list.
 From playing basketball with President Obama to streaking a professional soccer field, from raising over $400,000 for charity to placing a record-breaking $250,000 bet on roulette—Ben’s bucket list quest has inspired millions to chase their dreams and realize that impossible is possible.

-Ben began redefining what he needed to optimize his health and lead a balanced life.
-This meant change and that change manifested itself in The Buried Life, a commitment to finally follow his buried passions and true purpose.
-Ben is a mental health advocate who believes the stigma of mental illness can be broken by having open, honest conversations.
-He believes that it is not on the 1 in 5 that struggle with mental health to break the stigma, it's on the 4 out of 5 that don't.
-By showing how his own vulnerabilities have become his strengths and underlining that all humans struggle, he gives others the courage to talk about their own internal battles and normalizes the conversation.
-Ben shares the tools that help him cope with the stresses of life and emphasizes the fact that it is ok to reach out for help.
-His astounding story and authentic levity gives audiences hope and normalizes mental illness in a healthy and vibrant way.
+Ben is a mental health advocate who believes that all humans have ups and they have downs.
+He believes the stigma around mental illness can be broken through open, honest conversations.
+However, the onus is not on the 1 in 5 who struggle with mental health to break the stigma, the responsibility falls on all of us.
+By showing how his vulnerabilities have become his strengths, Ben gives others the courage to talk about their internal battles.
+Ben shares the tools that help him cope with the stresses of life and emphasizes that it is ok to reach out for help.
+His astounding story and authentic levity gives audiences hope and normalizes behavioral health in a vibrant way.